Adds By Google

 sarat charya —(regimen during autumn)

-The water which gets heated by the hot rays of the sun during day and gets cooled by the coo) rays of the moon during night, for many days continuoy, which has been de-poisoned (detoxicated) by the risebf the star Agastya, which is pure, uncontaminated and capable of mitigating the malas ( dsăs) is kiown as Hathsodaka, It is neitheT abhiyandi (producing more secretions or moisture inside the
+The water which gets heated by the hot rays of the sun during day and gets cooled by the coo) rays of the moon during night, for many days continues, which has been de-poisoned (detoxicated) by the rise of the star Agastya, which is pure, uncontaminated and capable of mitigating the malas (dosãs) is known as Hamthsodaka, It is neither abhiyandi (producing more secretions or moisture inside the minute channels so as to block them) nor dry (causing dryness by non-production of sufficient moistness in the channels), such water is like amrta ( nector) for drinking and other purpose.

-Exposure to snow (mist), indulgence in alkaline substances, satiation with hearty meal, use of dadhi (curds), taila (oil), vas (muscle—fat). exposure to sunlight, strong liqucis sleeping at day time and the eastern bier-ze-should be avoided (in this season )
+Exposure to snow (mist), indulgence in alkaline substances, satiation with hearty meal, use of dadhi (curds), taila (oil), vas (muscle—fat). exposure to sunlight, strong liqucis sleeping at day time and the eastern breeze-should be avoided (in this season )

 The habit of using all the (six) tastes every day is ideal (for maintenance of health) except during special seasons, when